Mahe94/mahe94.github.io/_projects/6_project.md

 ## Main Results

+- **A Note on Non-Committing Encryption in the Quantum Random Oracle Model (2025):** Studies how non-committing encryption should be formulated and analyzed when oracle access is quantum.
-- **Pseudorandom codes in quantum settings:** Investigates whether coding-based pseudorandom objects can survive quantum access and support stronger quantum-secure constructions.
+- **Quantum Pseudorandom Codes (2026):** Investigates pseudorandom code constructions designed for quantum settings and their role in quantum-secure cryptography.
-- **Robust encodings of quantum information:** Explores encodings that combine error correction with computational pseudorandomness for quantum data.
-- **Quantum random-oracle security for simulation-based primitives:** Studies how non-committing and programmable-oracle techniques must change when adversaries query in superposition.
-- **Oracle separations for quantum cryptography:** Uses black-box separations to identify which classical proof strategies fail once quantum access is allowed.